agda/agda/doc/user-manual/language/cubical.lagda.rst

       → {T : Partial φ (Set ℓ')} → {e : PartialP φ (λ o → T o ≃ A)}
       → primGlue A T e → A
     primFaceForall : (I → I) → I

-  -- pathToEquiv proves that transport is an equivalence (for details -- see Agda.Builtin.Cubical.Glue).
-This is needed internally.
-  {-# BUILTIN PATHTOEQUIV pathToEquiv #-}

 Note that the Glue types are uncurried in ``agda/cubical`` to make them more pleasant to use: